 Jacqui Smith: I know that the hon.
 Gentleman has taken a strong interest in the matter.
 Since coming into the Home Office, I have been impressed by the work of the Child Exploitation and Online Protection Centre and the work that the

-around the firewalls that prevent children from accessing some very undesirable material.
+firewalls that prevent children from accessing some very undesirable material.
 That is happening in schools, libraries and children’s bedrooms in the evenings at home.
 Will my right hon.
-Friend look at the providers of
+Friend look at the providers of commercial filters and

-their schools, in their social lives and in their ability to research.
+schools, in their social lives and in their ability to research.
 However, it is clearly unacceptable if we cannot put the technical safeguards in place.
-We have been considering how we can, for example, kitemark some of the products
+We have been considering how we can, for example, kitemark some of the products that are involved

 Professor Ross Anderson, Professor of Security Engineering, University of Cambridge, and Chair of the Foundation for Information Policy Research gave evidence to a Home Affairs Committee: